 Priority Neighbourhoods

-The neighbourhood data below depicts the number of spaces and children in our community.
-Neighbourhoods that score 33% or below for the child care coverage rate, or where there are more than 3 children to 1 space, are considered a priority.
+The neighbourhood data below depicts the number of spaces and children in our community for the under 5 age group, using 2021 Census Data and 2025 Licensed spaces, along with spaces that are underway.
+This data does not include the children 5 years of age or older to align with the growth plan for 0-4.
+Neighbourhoods that score 37% or below for the child care coverage rate, or where there are more than 3 children to 1 space, are considered a priority.
 This is the standard measurement within the Ministry's targeted growth plan.

 |